weilix88/buildsimhub_ruby_api/README.md

 ### createdModel
 The `createModel()` function has in total 4 parameters.
 1. `file_dir` (required): the absolute local directory of your EnergyPlus / OpenStudio model (e.g., "/Users/weilixu/Desktop/5ZoneAirCooled.idf")
 2. `comment`(optional): The description of the model version that will be uploaded to your folder.
-The default message is `Upload through Python API`
+The default message is `Upload through Ruby API`
 3. `simulationType` (optional): The simulation Type should be generated from [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
 This class manages the simulation type as well as how many agents you want to assign to this simulation job.
 Default is `regular` simulation which uses 1 agent to do the cloud simulation.
-4. `agent` (optional): The agent number is a property of [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
+4. `agent` (optional): The agent number is a property of [SimulationType](https://github.com/weilix88/buildsimhub_ruby_api/blob/master/BuildSimHubAPI/helper/simulationType.rb) class.
 If fast simulation is selected, then the default of agent will be 2.

 This method returns two types of information:
 If sucess: `success`